Barbour County, West Virginia: Civil War

 In April 1861, an Ordinance of Secession from the United States of America was approved throughout the state of Virginia in a referendum.
 Delegates from 25 western counties, however, assembled at Wheeling on 13 May for the first of a two meetings (see Wheeling Convention) called to repeal the Ordinance.
 The delegates from Barbour County for the first convention were Spencer Dayton, John H. Shuttleworth, and E.H.
 Manafee.
 Barbour County had voted in favor of Virginia's secession, though, and a palmetto secession flag had been flying above the courthouse since January, 1861.

 On 3 June 1861, Philippi was the scene of one of the first battles of the American Civil War.
 The battle was later lampooned as the "Philippi Races" because of the hurried retreat by the Confederate troops encamped in the town.
 (The skirmish is reenacted every June during the town's "Blue and Gray Reunion".)
 At daylight on June 3, two columns of Union forces under the command of Col. Benjamin Franklin Kelley and Col. Ebenezer Dumont, with perhaps 3,000 men, arrived from Grafton and attacked about 800 poorly armed Confederate recruits under the command of Col. George A. Porterfield.
 The Union troops had marched all night through a heavy rain storm to arrive just before daylight.
 The surprise attack awakened the sleeping Confederates.
 After firing a few shots at the advancing Union troops, the Southerners broke lines and began running frantically to the south, some still in their bed clothes.

 The Union victory in a relatively bloodless battle propelled the young Major General George B. McClellan into the national spotlight, and he would soon be given command of all Union armies.
 The battle also inspired more vocal protests in the Western part of Virginia against secession.
 On 11 June, the second Wheeling Convention met in that city and Barbour County was again represented by Dayton and Shuttleworth, who were this time joined by N.H.
 Taft.
 The Convention nullified the Virginia Ordinance of Secession and named Francis H. Pierpont governor.
 These events would eventually result in the separate statehood of West Virginia.

 Later history

 The economy and infrastructure in Barbour grew steadily, but slowly, through the late 19th century.
 Although the first railroad had reached nearby Grafton in 1852, a narrow-gauge railroad was not laid through the county until the early 1880s; a standard gauge line followed in the 1890s.

 In 1990, private developers offered Barbour County citizens $4M to $6M annually in host fees to accept out-of-state garbage into a County landfill over the following three decades.
 Up to 200,000 tons of garbage per month would be delivered.
 (At the time, the county's annual budget was only about $1M.)
 County voters rejected the offer.

+In 2023, Barbour County lost its major employer when Alderson-Broaddus University's board of trustees voted to close the institution some 152 years after its founding.